seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

 - The default `maxHeartbeats` is no longer changed.
 I guess the main reason for increasing it was the 30-digit approximation of the Cohn-Elkies exponent in the original formalization, which requires huge numerical certificates but is not important at all.
 So I simply removed it.

-- Proposition A.1 of the appendix is not yet formalized.
-It seems a bit more technical than I initially thought (in terms of formalization, not the original proof), but I'll try to add it later.

 ## Conclusion